slatch05/slatch05/README.md

 ## Hi there 👋, my name is Harpreet Singh Slatch

--I am currently living in New Zealand 🇳🇿.
+- I am currently living in New Zealand 🇳🇿
--Trying to be a software engineer 👨‍💻
+- Trying to be a software engineer 👨‍💻

 <!--
 **slatch05/slatch05** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.